nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 In a selected *SECTION*:
 * `select /pHELLO WORLD` - selects the page titled `HELLO WORLD` in the selected section.

-> :bulb: Whenever you want to select something, you may want to use the list all function, `list /a`
+> :bulb: Whenever you want to select something, you may want to use the list function, `list`
 > to ensure that you're typing in the correct parameters.

 Example of usage: